-- political (including trade policies), legal, regulatory, financial markets, and economic conditions and developments in the United States (U.S.) and abroad; - economic fluctuations in the agricultural, rural infrastructure, international, and farm-related business sectors, as well as in the general economy; - weather-related, disease, and other adverse climatic or biological conditions that periodically occur that impact agricultural productivity and income of District borrowers; - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise (GSE), as well as investor and rating agency reactions to events involving the U.S. government, other GSEs and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary and fiscal policy, as well as other policies and actions of the federal government that impact the financial services industry and the debt markets; - credit, interest rate and liquidity risk inherent in lending activities: - the replacement of LIBOR and the implementation of Secured Overnight Financing Rate (SOFR) or another benchmark interest rate; and - changes in the Bank's assumptions for determining the allowance for loan losses, other-than-temporary impairment and fair value measurements.
+- the effects of the novel coronavirus (COVID-19) global pandemic and the measures implemented to contain the spread of the virus; - political (including trade policies), legal, regulatory, financial markets, and economic conditions and developments in the United States (U.S.) and abroad; - economic fluctuations in the agricultural, rural infrastructure, international, and farm-related business sectors, as well as in the general economy; - weather-related, disease, and other adverse climatic or biological conditions that periodically occur that impact agricultural productivity and income of District borrowers; - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise (GSE), as well as investor and rating agency reactions to events involving the U.S. government, other GSEs and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary and fiscal policy, as well as other policies and actions of the federal government that impact the financial services industry and the debt markets; - credit, interest rate and liquidity risk inherent in lending activities: - the replacement of LIBOR and the implementation of Secured Overnight Financing Rate (SOFR) or another benchmark interest rate; and - changes in the Bank's assumptions for determining the allowance for loan losses, other-than-temporary impairment and fair value measurements.